MatthewGerber/rlai/docs/case_studies/robocode.md

 # Development of a RL Robot for Robocode
 The following sections explore the development of a RL robot for Robocode.
 The approach taken here is incremental and focuses on developing particular skills, rather than addressing the entire behavior policy at once.
 Each section links to a GitHub commit marking the code and configurations that were used.
+The layout of each section is as follows:

+* Reward Signal:  Where we define the reward signal.
+* State Features:  Where we list the state features per action.
+A brief explanation is given for the expected learning outcome (ELO) of each feature.
+Each action has its own intercept term (constant), which quantifies the action's return when its variables are set to zero.
+Essentially, we are modeling each action's value as a linear function of (potentially nonlinear) features, independently of the other actions.
+* Learning Model:  Where we list other hyperparameters of the value function model.
+* Results:  Where we discuss results.

 ## Radar-Driven Aiming Against a Stationary Opponent ([GitHub](https://github.com/MatthewGerber/rlai/tree/204da60f432ece551e12cdfa0435ff1dbf6fc6af))
 This section develops radar-driven aiming against a stationary opponent.
 The RL robot is also stationary, but is allowed